12 must-sees in Puerto Madryn 2026: whales, marine fauna and nature in Atlantic Patagonia

 -

 Orcas: October/November and March/April.
-The “intentional stranding” phenomenon occurs specifically at Punta Norte (Península Valdés), a unique event in the world.
+The phenomenon of 'intentional stranding' occurs specifically in Punta Norte (Valdés Peninsula).
+It is a unique event in the world.

 -